michael34435/docker-foswiki/README.md

 See the volume declaration in the `docker-compose.yaml` file :
    * 4 volumes are created, for Foswiki data and Solr
    * the `:z` after the volume declaration is necessary with selinux on RedHat to set the permissions correctly
-   * the volume are located on the host by default under `/var/lib/docker/volumes/` and will keep any change you make when configuring the container
+   * the volumes are located on the host by default under `/var/lib/docker/volumes/` and will keep any change you make when configuring the container

-### Overringing the defaukts
+### Overiding the defaults

-Any setting declared in the compose file can be overided within another yaml file.
+Any setting declared in the compose file can be overidden within another yaml file.
 For instance to change the port number and the volume location of the `foswiki_www` volume, create an `overrides.yml` file with the following content :

 ```bash
 services: